Effective Police Station Legal Advice

 Procedural safeguards for young suspects

-The first part of the project comprised a legal and comparative study into existing legal procedural safeguards for juvenile suspects during interrogations in the five selected countries.
+The existing legal procedural safeguards for juvenile suspects during interrogations in the five selected countries was set out in the first volume.
 These findings have been published in a separate volume.

 M. Panzavolta et al. (2015) Interrogating Young Suspects: Procedural Safeguards from a Legal Perspective (Cambridge: Intersentia)